pocketpy/pocketpy/docs/modules/time.md

 ### `time.localtime()`

-Returns the current struct time as a `dict` object.
+Returns the current struct time as a `struct_time` object.